10sneha/SmartInternz-AI-ML/README.md

 # SmartInternz-AI-ML

-This repository contains the assignments I've done for the SmartInternz AI and ML course.
+This repository contains the assignments done for the SmartInternz AI and ML course.